unsf5294/before-dawn-survival/GDD.md

 </figure>

 **In-game**: It will most likely resembles an in-game interface of traditional arcade titles, showing infomation of player's "Faith", abilites and attributes they picked up.
+We have incorporated a variety of lively and dynamic effects into this part of the game to enhance the player’s experience:

+1. **Health Bar Vibration:** When the player’s health decreases, the health bar vibrates to visually emphasize the impact and create a sense of urgency.
+2. **Skill Description Displacement:** The descriptions for skills exhibit a subtle displacement effect, making them more noticeable and engaging for the player.
+3. **Combat UI Interface:** The battle UI interface is designed to appear only when the player enters the game and starts moving, ensuring a clean and uncluttered screen when it is not needed.

+These features contribute to a more immersive and interactive gaming experience, drawing the player into the world of the game and making each action and event feel more impactful.

 <figure>
   <img src="./Images/ingame_interface.jpeg" </img>